 Experts have paid attention in Indonesia’s most populous island of Java, where more than half of Indonesia’s population lives.
 The victory of Widodo’s allies hint high approval ratings for his re-elections.

-Unofficial counts from West Java province showed former Bandung Mayor Ridwan Kamil leads in the gubernatorial race after securing around 32 percent of the vote.
+go to link Unofficial counts from West Java province showed former Bandung Mayor Ridwan Kamil leads in the gubernatorial race after securing around 32 percent of the vote.
 The province is the country’s biggest electorate, which also registers the highest unemployment rate.

 In East Java, Khofifah Indar Parawansa, who is also supported by PDI-P and several parties, including the Democrat Party established by former President Susilo Bambang Yudhoyono, was in apparent lead to win the race.